 Which Medicare Should You Get?

 Both are good options.
-Medicare Advantage (Part C) feels a little more like private HMO or PPO insurance that you could have gotten from an employer.
+Medicare Advantage (Part C) feels a little more like private HMO or PPO insurance that you would get from an employer.
 Original Medicare plus Supplemental is accepted by more doctors across the country but is a little more confusing.
-Prices fluctuate more with Advantage but they also tend to cost less in premiums.
+Prices fluctuate more with Advantage, but they also tend to cost less in premiums.

 Part D & Supplemental

 Premiums may be more than Advantage but that doesn’t mean the overall cost will be higher when you factor in drug prices.

 Medicare covers medical services and supplies in hospitals, doctors’ offices, and other health care settings.
 Services are either covered under Part A or Part B. Medicare D covers your medications.
 Medigap covers whatever A & B fail to cover.